PrathameshPawar119/Indian-News-WebApp/README.md

-But even after doing all this I cannot Deploy this WebApp 😑😑🥲 , because NewsApi do not sends responces only on localhost server not on deployed server.
+But even after doing all this I cannot Deploy this WebApp 😑😑🥲 , because NewsApi  sends responces only on localhost server not on deployed server.
 If anyone have solution for this please help me.